grenademeister/voice-anonymization/README.md

 ```bash
 python -m voice_anonymizer --pitch-shift -6 --formant-ratio 1.25 --noise-level 0.01
 ```
+When running without explicit devices/preset, the CLI prompts you to choose both, with `medium` anonymization selected by default.

 ## Building a Standalone EXE
 PyInstaller is configured via `voice_anonymizer.spec`.
 Generate a single-file executable with: